 Although you are always free to seek out individual instructors for clarification of the lecture material.
 For the past several years the classes have found it useful that we held some group review sessions at which TA and/or instructors were present to answer questions posed by the students.
 These are strictly optional and no new material is deliberately presented.
-A group review session will be held in person or by Zoom, a few days before each assessment- to be arranged by the TA for each section (link to be provided in the
+A group review session will be held in person, a few days before each assessment.

-Quercus portal).
 For the power point assignment, TA will provide a guidance/ FAQ session on the assignment at a pre-arranged time.